ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-09-flask-redis-celery-mcdo.md

 [^1]: ELI5: Explain like I'm five.
 There's a [subreddit](https://www.reddit.com/r/explainlikeimfive/) on it!
 [^2]: *Ate* means older sister while *Kuya* means older brother in Filipino.
 For those who are not from the Philippines, we usually call everyone (even our fastfood service crews) as older brothers and sisters.
+[^3]: This is definitely a hand-wavy definition of what a Client does.
+In client-server architectures, you have someone who provides a resource or service (Server) and the one who asks for it (Client).